jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 tableWithHeader.getCells(); // 'Look at my 35 cells'
 ```

 In a classical inheritance model, a change or addition to `Table` after `HeadedTable` has been instantiated would not be reflected on `HeadedTable`.
-But in JavaScript, because it borrows `Table`'s prototype, any changes or additions are reflected, as it delegates its behaviour to its prototype.
+But in JavaScript, because it delegates it's behaviour to the `Table`'s prototype, any changes or additions are accessible via the prototype chain.

 This can be a problem.
 As observed in the previous example, when we call `tableWithHeader.getCells()` we weren't expecting to receive a string like that, we were expecting a number.